Jemidipin/Recipe_Hub/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out via [Your Email] or visit the repository on [GitHub](https://github.com/your-username/recipe-hub).
+For any queries, reach out via [jyothydas11@gmail.com].